dottxt-ai/outlines/docs/reference/creating_grammars.md

 ### 1) Create Your Grammar

-Create your grammar file named`'your_new_grammar.lark`, adhering to the guidelines provided above.
+Create your grammar file named `your_new_grammar.lark`, adhering to the guidelines provided above.
 Add it to `outlines/grammars/` (ensure attribution is included and license is compatible).

 Update `outlines/grammars.py` with a line including your grammar.